-- (i) The Rajya Sabha Committee on Subordinate Legislation was first constituted on the 30 September 1964.
-The Committee consists of fifteen members including the Chairman. - (ii) As per Rule 205(2), the Committee holds office until a new Committee is nominated.
-Normally, the Committee is reconstituted every year. - Parliament enacts laws from time to time by way of Central "Acts" and these Acts are implemented by the various Ministries/Departments of Government of India, i.e. the Executive.
-It is a well recognized principle that the law enacted by Parliament cannot be comprehensive enough so as to visualize each and every eventuality that may arise during the course of its implementation and make a provision for it in the Act in anticipation.
-In order to cover for such contingencies, the Central Acts generally contain a provision authorizing the Central Government to frame rules/regulations, etc. in certain specified areas to enable Government to carry out the objective of the Act.
-These rules/regulations framed in exercise of the powers conferred by an Act of Parliament is termed as "Subordinate Legislation".
-In a similar manner, framing of Subordinate Legislation is also contemplated in the Constitution of India. - (iv) Directions issued by the Chairman, Rajya Sabha (10.4.1984) - "(a) The Committee on Subordinate Legislation may examine all 'Orders', whether laid before the Council or not, framed in pursuance of the provisions of the Constitution or a statute delegating power to a subordinate authority, to make such orders. - (b) The Committee may examine provisions of Bills which seek to-
+- (i) The Committee on Subordinate Legislation of Rajya Sabha was first constituted on the 30th September, 1964.
+The Committee consists of fifteen members who are nominated by the Chairman, Rajya Sabha. - (ii) The Committee holds office until a new Committee is constituted.
+The quorum for a meeting of the Committee is five {Rule 207(1)}. - (iii) The Parliament enacts laws from time to time by way of Central "Acts" and these Acts are implemented by the various Ministries/ Departments of the Government of India, i.e., the Executive.
+It is a well-recognized principle that the law enacted by Parliament cannot be comprehensive enough so as to visualize each and every eventuality that may arise during the course of its implementation and make a provision for it in the Act, in anticipation.
+In order to cover such contingencies, the Central Acts generally contain a provision authorizing the Central Government to frame rules/regulations, etc., in certain specified areas to enable the Government to carry out the objective of the Act.
+These rules/regulations framed in exercise of the powers conferred by an Act of Parliament are termed as "Subordinate Legislation".
+In a similar manner, framing of Subordinate Legislation is also contemplated in the Constitution of India. - (iv) Directions issued by the Chairman, Rajya Sabha (10.4.1984) - "(a) The Committee on Subordinate Legislation may examine all 'Orders', whether laid before the Council or not, framed in pursuance of the provisions of the Constitution or a statute delegating power to a subordinate authority, to make such orders.

-- (1) delegate powers to make 'Orders', or - (2) amend earlier Acts delegating such powers, with a view to see whether suitable provisions for the laying of the 'Orders' before the Council have been made therein. - (c) The Committee may examine any other matter relating to an 'Order' or any question of Subordinate Legislation arising therefrom." - (v) Rule 209 of the Rules of Procedure and Conduct of Business in the Rajya Sabha lays down the functions of the Committee thus: - "After each rule, regulation, byelaw, scheme or other statutory instrument (hereinafter referred to as the 'Order') framed in pursuance of the Constitution or the legislative functions delegated by Parliament to a subordinate authority and which is required to be laid before Parliament, is so laid before the Council, the Committee shall, in particular consider: - (a) Whether the Order is in accordance with the provisions of the Constitution or the Act pursuant to which it is made; - (b) Whether the Order contains matter which in the opinion of the Committee should more properly be dealt within an Act of Parliament; - (c) Whether the Order contains imposition of taxation; - (d) Whether the Order directly or indirectly bars the jurisdiction of the Courts; - (e) Whether the Order gives retrospective effect to any of the provisions in respect of which the Constitution or the Act does not expressly give any such power; - (f) Whether the Order involves expenditure from the Consolidated Fund of India or the public revenues; - (g) Whether the Order appears to make some unusual or unexpected use of the powers conferred by the Constitution or the Act pursuant to which it is made; - (h) Whether there appears to have been unjustifiable delay in its publication or laying before Parliament; and
+- (b) The Committee may examine provisions of Bills which seek to- - (1) delegate powers to make 'Orders', or - (2) amend earlier Acts delegating such powers, with a view to see whether suitable provisions for the laying of the 'Orders' before the Council have been made therein. - (c) The Committee may examine any other matter relating to an 'Order' or any question of Subordinate Legislation arising therefrom." - (v) Rule 209 of the Rules of Procedure and Conduct of Business in the Rajya Sabha lays down the functions of the Committee as follows:

+'After each rule, regulation, bye-law, scheme or other statutory instrument (hereinafter referred to as the 'Order') framed in pursuance of the Constitution or the legislative functions delegated by Parliament to a subordinate authority and which is required to be laid before Parliament, is so laid before the Council, the Committee shall, in particular consider:

+- (a) Whether the Order is in accordance with the provisions of the Constitution or the Act pursuant to which it is made: - (b) Whether the Order contains matter which in the opinion of the Committee should more properly be dealt within an Act of Parliament; - (c) Whether the Order contains imposition of taxation; - (d) Whether the Order directly or indirectly bars the jurisdiction of the Courts; - (e) Whether the Order gives retrospective effect to any of the provisions in respect of which the Constitution or the Act does not expressly give any such power; - (f) Whether the Order involves expenditure from the Consolidated Fund of India or the public revenues; - (g) Whether the Order appears to make some unusual or unexpected use of the powers conferred by the Constitution or the Act pursuant to which it is made;

-(i) Whether for any reason, the form or purport of the order calls for any elucidation."
+- (h) Whether there appears to have been unjustifiable delay in its publication or laying before Parliament; and - (i) Whether for any reason, the form or purport of the order calls for any elucidation.'